rabbitmq/rabbitmq-website/site/trademark-guidelines.md

       (i.e.,  ®) should appear at least with the first use of the RabbitMQ trademarks (for example, RABBITMQ®).
-When you use a RabbitMQ trademark you should include a statement attributing the trademark to Pivotal.
-For example, "RabbitMQ is a trademark of Pivotal Software, Inc. in the U.S. and other countries."
+When you use a RabbitMQ trademark you should include a statement attributing the trademark to VMware.
+For example, "RabbitMQ is a trademark of VMware, Inc. in the U.S. and other countries."
     </p>
   </li>